AGDevX/Owl/README.md

 <br />

-## Spider Api
+## Spider API

-The [Spider Api](https://github.com/AGDevX/Spider) is like Owl in that it is a starter application, but for .NET Core Web Apis.
+The [Spider API](https://github.com/AGDevX/Spider) is like Owl in that it is a starter application, but for .NET Core Web Apis.
 Owl is minimally dependent on the API.
 It's only purpose is to demonstrate how API calls can be made to secure APIs.
 This dependency can be easily removed.

 <br />
 <br />